Storm Water Detention Plan

 STORM WATER DETENTION and management is becoming a routine component in land development projects, particularly along riparian corridors where rain run off surge and silt are degrading water quality and disturbing the natural ecology.

-Run off ponds detain the water but do little to remove floating trash and oil.
+Run off ponds temporarily hold the water but do little to remove floating trash and oil.
 In addition to being high maintenance, ponds are often an attractive nuisance as well as a breeding area for mosquitoes, if not properly managed.

-Shallow ponds generally take up more space or real estate than an underground storage tank system.
+Shallow ponds generally take up more space or valuable real estate than an underground storage tank system.
 Darco manufactures underground fiberglass cisterns that can be used for storm water detention and management.
-Underground tank systems can be designed to intercept sand, floating trash, and oils as well as store and release the clarified water at acceptable historic rates.
+Underground tank systems can be designed to intercept sand, floating trash, and oils as well as store and release the clarified water at acceptable rates.
+Small upstream concrete interceptors are very helpful in removing floating trash and sand before they make their way to the underground storage tank.